MohamedXElGohary/iotg-fbu/siiptool/README.md

 #### Certificate files

-Capsule can be signed using certificates.
-For testing purpose, you can download them from [here](https://github.com/tianocore/edk2/tree/master/BaseTools/Source/Python/Pkcs7Sign).
+If the signed capsule is required, you shall provide certificates from the command line.
+For testing purpose, they can be downloaded from [here](https://github.com/tianocore/edk2/tree/master/BaseTools/Source/Python/Pkcs7Sign).

 ```
 TestCert.pem